testappio/cli/README.md

 # [<img src="https://assets.testapp.io/logo/blue.svg" alt="TestApp.io"/>](https://testapp.io/) CLI

-> This is in BETA mode.
+> BETA mode.
 Your feedback is highly appreciated.

 This is the official CLI (ta-cli) for [TestApp.io](https://testapp.io) app distribution to upload your Android (APK) and iOS (IPA) directly from this command line and notifying your team members about the new releases if you enable it.